CloudLabs-MOC/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/07-design-report-in-power-bi-desktop-enhanced.md

-# Lab 07: Enhance a Report in Power BI Desktop
+# Lab 09: Enhance Power BI report design

 ## Lab scenario
 In this lab you will enhance the **Sales Analysis** with advanced design features.